tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ## Backend Server Behavior {#backend-server-behavior}

 When the client-facing server accepts ECH, it forwards the ClientHelloInner to the backend server, who terminates the connection.
-If the ClientHelloInner contains an empty "encrypted_client_hello" extension, then the backend server MUST confirm ECH acceptance by setting ServerHello.random[24:32] to
+If the backend server negotiates TLS 1.3 or higher and the ClientHelloInner contains an empty "encrypted_client_hello" extension, then the backend server MUST confirm ECH acceptance by setting ServerHello.random[24:32] to

 ~~~~
     accept_confirmation = HKDF-Expand-Label(